 Michael and Megan serve on a team of missionaries and nationals with Pioneer Bible Translators (PBT) in Tanzania.
-The East Africa Branch of PBT is currently involved in serving 18 of Tanzania's 127 languages by translating the Bible, literacy, and Scripture Impact ministries with plans to start ministering in more language groups.
-Together with their partners, they have finished 10 New Testaments.
+The East Africa Branch of PBT is currently involved in serving 18 of Tanzania's 127 languages through translating the Bible and with their ministry partners they have finished 10 New Testaments.
 Michael currently serves as the translation facilitator for the Vidunda language.
 Megan serves as the translation facilitator for the Kwere language and has helped several language groups develop their alphabets (these languages haven't been written down before).
 Michael and Megan currently reside in Morogoro, Tanzania with their daughters Abigail, Evelyn, and Grace.

 Michael grew up in Angola, Indiana.
 Out of high school he attended Kentucky Christian University for preaching.
 There he heard about Bible translation for the first time and that there are millions of people on earth without access to the Bible in a language they understand.
 Then he attended Lincoln Christian Seminary and the Graduate Applied Institute of Linguistics to prepare for Bible translation.